jigx-com/jigx-docs-examples/docs/Components/charts/line-chart.md

 :::VerticalSplitItem
 The chart shows an annual overview of finances.
 The x-axis shows the months and the y-axis is the monetary amount.
 The data points are easy to see as we used the `plotBands` property to add color.
 Single or multiple bands can be defined by adding the `form`, `to` and `color` properties.

-**Examples:
+**Examples:**
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/line-chart/static-data/line-chart-financial/line-charts-plotBands.jigx" target="_blank">GitHub</a>. **
+See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/line-chart/static-data/line-chart-financial/line-charts-plotBands.jigx).
-**
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/Q28ZbI6Gwo1zas-YV1bWU_charts-line-plotbands.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/Q28ZbI6Gwo1zas-YV1bWU_charts-line-plotbands.PNG" size="80" width="1240" height="2500" position="center" caption="Line chart with plot bands" alt="Line chart with plot bands"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/Q28ZbI6Gwo1zas-YV1bWU_charts-line-plotbands.PNG" size="80" position="center" caption="Line chart with plot bands" alt="Line chart with plot bands"}
 :::
 ::::